Egyptian court passes death sentences on team behind anti-Islam movie

 Armed mobs attacked US embassies in the Middle East in response to the film's release.
 In Benghazi, US Ambassador, Chris Stevens, was killed and in Cairo there were clashes between protestors and police.

-- Yemeni court sentences six to death on terror charges
+- Court sentences seven Egyptians to death for terrorism charges

 - Where is the atheist rage?
 Egypt's non-believer rots in cell until blasphemy ruling this week